 Like anything you do for the first time, establishing breastfeeding can be either smooth or challenging.
 Our Midwives are here to support you at this special time and provide consistent evidence-based education.

 After delivering your baby, we’ll give you a copy of our Guide to Establishing Breastfeeding booklet.
-For more information on breastfeeding we recommend you visit Australian Breastfeeding Association.
+For more information on breastfeeding we recommend you visit the Australian Breastfeeding Association.

 Physiotherapy